 Happiness is very much about directing your focus.
 That’s why Mindful Meditation is so useful because it teaches you to live in the ‘now’ and to focus on the current moment.

-Lots of us get anxious when we start listing all the things we have to do in our heads and then we find the weight of our responsibilities may trigger a stressful reaction.
+Lots of us get anxious when we start listing all the things we have to do in our heads and then we find the weight of our responsibilities may trigger a stress reaction.

 Some of us don’t even realise the reasons why we are suddenly feeling blue.